singh1114/best/_posts/2018-12-04-how-to-execute-a-link-building-strategy.md

 ## Decision: third-party referencing is a development methodology

 An effective third-party referencing methodology ought to dependably be meant to bring another, tried a group of onlookers to your site.
 An (appreciated) symptom will at that point be a higher positioning in Google.
-For whatever length of time that you consider third-party referencing as an approach to connect with different destinations so as to get more guests from that site, you're doing it the 'right' way.
+For whatever length of time that you consider third-party referencing as an approach to connect with different destinations so as to get more guests from that site, you're doing it the `right` way.

+## Get more and more backlinks

+As we already know that Google doesn't give much importance to quantity of pages that link back to your site but it's always helps have more and more sites linking back to your site.
+Eventually, you will more eyes on your stuff.

+Our friends at T-ranks have written an awesome post regarding the in which you get [more and more backlinks](https://t-ranks.com/blog/how-to-get-backlinks/).

+Hope you like this post.
+Do leave your thoughts on what things you used to get backlinks.